 The Program is intended as an immunization against delinquency, youth violence, and gang membership for children in the years immediately before the prime ages for introduction into gangs and delinquent behavior.
-A Deputy Probation Officer, who is a certified GREAT instructor, teaches the program curriculum at elementary and middle schools throughout the county.
-Upon completion of the program, students participate in a graduation core many and receive a certificate of program completion.
+Deputy Probation Officers, whom are certified GREAT instructors, teach the program curriculum at elementary and middle schools throughout the county in partnership with the Ukiah Police Department.
+Upon completion of the program, students participate in a graduation ceremony and receive a certificate of program completion.